0xAX/linux-insides/Booting/linux-bootstrap-2.md

 | 1              | 0            | 1            | Execute-Only, conforming, accessed |
 | 1              | 1            | 1            | Execute/Read, conforming, accessed |

-So far, we’ve looked at how a segment descriptor defines the properties of a memory segment - its base, limit, type, and different flags.
+So far, we've looked at how a segment descriptor defines the properties of a memory segment - its base, limit, type, and different flags.
 But how does the CPU actually refer to one of these descriptors during execution?
 Just like in real mode - using segment registers.
 In protected mode they contain segment selectors.
 However, in protected mode, a segment selector is handled differently.
 Each segment descriptor has an associated segment selector which is a 16-bit structure:

 ![segment-selector](./images/segment-selector.svg)